spacemakerai/course-wasm/README.md

 - A JavaScript function that can be used for running the C function.

-### 6. Add new solution candidates to list`

-The solver takes some buildings as input, tries to improve the buildings by changing the building heights, and then returns the buildings with updated building heights.

-In the file `optimize.cpp`, the solver first looks for possible new solutions by changing one building height.
-It then looks for new solutions where the change of the first building is combined with a height change in a second building.
-The list `solutionCandidates` is supposed to collect all of these potential new solutions.

-The solver must take some restrictions into account, i.e. it must comply with certain rules.
-When none of the restrictions are broken, we say that the solution is "feasible".
-As the solver is implemented, the height of each building must be within a min and max value.
-When the solver has generated potential solutions, the best feasible solution from the `solutionCandidates` list is returned.

-Right now, one of the new solutions are added to the `solutionCandidates` list.
-Add the missing code so that the new solutions are added to this list.

-Hint: A function called `addSolutionCandidatesToList` is already implemented.

-### 7. Make volume the objective function
+### 6. Make volume the objective function

 The objective value is a value that says how good a solution is.
 The objective function states how the objective value should be calculated.
-As we want the solver to maximize the objective value, it means that the higher the objective value is, the better is the solution.
+As the solver is maximizing the objective value, it means that the higher the objective value is, the better is the solution.

 When the objective is `VOLUME`, the solver should return the solution with the most volume.
 This means that the objective function should calculate the volume of the buildings.
-Correct the return statement in `cost.cpp` so that the total volume is returned.
+Correct the return statement in `cost.cpp` so that the total volume is returned instead of a random number.

 Hint: Check out the `getTotalVolume` function.

+### 7. Add new solution candidates to list`

+The solver takes some buildings as input, tries to improve the buildings by changing the building heights, and then returns the buildings with updated building heights.

+In the file `optimize.cpp`, the solver first looks for possible new solutions by changing one building height.
+It then looks for new solutions where the change of the first building is combined with a height change in a second building.
+The list `solutions` is supposed to collect all of these potential new solutions.

+Right now, the initial solution and the solutions with only one height change are added to the `solutions` list.
+Add the missing code so that also the solutions that combine two height changes are added to this list.

+Hint: A function called `addSolutionCandidatesToList` is already implemented.

 ---
 ## Part 2